lucialarraona/dtu_mlops23_project/reports/README.md

 >
 > Answer:

- We used the Transformers framework in Pytorch in our project.
-We used pretrained Bert tokenizer and Bert model for classification, which we fine-tuned for the project task.
-For training the model we used the *trainer* function from HuggingFace, dedicated for transformes.
+ We used the Transformers library, which is a third party framework built upon Pytorch in our project and provides thousands of pretrained models to perform different tasks, and is state-of-the-art in natural language processing.
+We chose the pretrained Bert-Base tokenizer and the Bert-Base model for text classification, which we fine-tuned for the sentiment classification task.
+For training the model we used the *trainer* function from HuggingFace, optimized for transformers, which includes evaluation and prediction functions for inference.
+To calculate the metrics during the testing phase we used the sklearn library functions, that include accuracy, precision, recall, confusion matrix  and classification report.

 ## Coding environment